kashmir96/osoappliance/content/posts/is-a-laundromat-passive-income-a-look-at-the-earnings-of-laundry-businesses.md

 ---

-title: Is A Laundromat Passive Income: A Look At The Earnings Of Laundry Businesses
+title: Is A Laundromat Passive Income A Look At The Earnings Of Laundry Businesses
 description: "## Is a Laundromat Passive Income?
 A Look at the Earnings of Laundry Businesses...continue on"
 keywords: laundromat laundry
 tags: ["Washing Machine", "Laundry Appliances"]